serina-chhem/productManagerInternTest2020/README.md

 ## Exercice 1

-Tested on iOS - Safari because not compatible on Chrome for iOS

-1. Create a page with Video.js player.
+1. Create a page (video.html) with Video.js player.
 Generate P2P by opening 2 tabs at the same time.
-The page is named video.html

-2. Create 2 test pages using : Cloudfront stream and Level3 stream.
+2. Create 2 test pages using : Cloudfront stream (cloudfrontHLS.html) and Level3 stream (level3HLS.html).
 Generate P2P by using contentIdGenerator.
-The pages are called cloudfrontHLS.html and level3HLS.html

-3. Bonus : Add a button to enable/disable P2P upload.
+3. Bonus : Button to disable/enable upload in video.html page.

 ### Recommendations for the documentation

+- Offer a French version of the documentation because of the technical terms

 ### Recommendations for the dashboard